-We are currently adding a very important collection of approximately fifty photos taken by Thomas Hannay in 1859, only 25 years after the Hentys settled at Portland Bay.
+We have recently added a very important collection of approximately fifty photos taken by Thomas Hannay in 1859, only 25 years after the Hentys settled at Portland Bay.
 Hannay travelled from Geelong to Portland and on to Sandford and his photos are a unique record.
 Most are enlarged to 700 mm wide, but his exceptional aboriginal photos are shown 1000 mm wide.

 About the Collection